 English.
 I have many years of working with people for whom English is their 2nd language.

 Who I see

-Individual adults 18+ in distress due to post-traumatic stress, difficult childhood experiences, somatic reactions including eating and body image issues, dissociation, loss and bereavement, depression, anxiety, relationship problems, termination of pregnancy, fear of failure, problems at work, personal development, stressors relating to gender, sexuality, racial or ethnic identity, physical disability, neuro-atypical identity or a medical or psychiatric diagnosis.
+Individual adults 18+ in distress due to post-traumatic stress, difficult childhood experiences, somatic reactions including eating and body image issues, dissociation, loss and bereavement, depression, anxiety, relationship problems, termination of pregnancy, fear of failure, problems at work, personal development, stressors relating to gender, sexuality, racial or ethnic identity, physical disability, neuro-diverse identity or a medical or psychiatric diagnosis.

 Who I do not see

-People requiring immediate medical support due to a severe eating disorder, acute psychiatric ill-health or active suicidal planning; addictions; couples; children.
+People requiring immediate medical support due to a severe eating disorder, acute psychiatric ill-health or active suicidal planning; couples; children.

-Integrative, face to face and online via Skype or Zoom.
+Integrative, online via Zoom.

 I have provided clinical supervision, one to one and in groups, since 2004 for counsellors in Higher Education, voluntary sector and hospice settings.